mihalw28/NYC_Crimes_Dash_App/README.md

 ## NYC_Crimes_Dash_App
-This repository contains Dash application of NYC crimes between late 2016 and early 2018.
+This repository contains Dash application of NYC crimes mostly from early 2018.

 # APP is under construction and doesn't work for now. :construction_worker::construction: